zef/zef.studio/Content/journal/zef-studio.md

-I have a wide range of interests outside of those areas too, and ultimately I don't know what I will be wanting to share over time, but my goal is that this would be a place where I don't have to limit myself based on what I think other people will be be interested in, but to do my own thing and follow my own whims.
+I have a wide range of interests outside of those areas too, and ultimately I don't know what I will be wanting to share over time, but my goal is that this would be a place where I don't feel the need to limit myself based on what I think other people will be be interested in, but to do my own thing and follow my own whims.

 I'd also like to share some travel photos, and perhaps share some occasional